 Resident Jerry Yarbrough asked, “All children deserve a great education, but how much are we expected to give the Alameda public schools for our students to get one?” in a letter to the editor in the Alameda Sun.

 Measure C is the Alameda County Cares for Kids Act.
 The measure intends to create a new half-cent sales tax on transactions for two critical measures involving child welfare.
 Twenty percent of the additional tax revenue will go toward the Pediatric Health Care (PHC) account, while 80 percent will go toward the Child Care, Preschool, and Early Education (CPE) account.

 PHC will expand free and low-cost health care and emergency services at UCSF Benioff Children’s Hospital Oakland.
 CPE will increase the number of children eligible for certain pre-kindergarten and after school educational services.
 It will also increase wages and workforce development for child-care workers.

 The tax will last 20 years if approved.
 It is expected to generate $150 million in annual funds.
-The tax needs a two-thirds approval vote to be enacted.
+The tax needs a majority approval vote to be enacted.

 California Proposition 13

 California Prop.
 13 is designed to generate $15 billion in general obligation bonds for school and college facility upgrades such as retrofitting and asbestos cleaning.
 Nine billion will be allocated for preschool and K-12 schools, $4 billion for universities, and $2 billion for community colleges.